 As is typical every year, several catch basins were reconstructed or replaced, with associated piping work, which represented the essential annual needs.
-We completed the first leg of a significant drainage improvement project that will continue early in 2023 in support of resurfacing Thames View Pentway.
+And this year we undertook significantly more drainage preparation work in support of resurfacing efforts.

 Road Resurfacing/Preservation